 If a ghost was spotted in today's age of rampant social media, I would wager the Ghostbusters would receive more Tweets than phone calls.
 If so, would they still need the snarky receptionist?
 I suppose she could learn to maintain their Facebook page and online presence.
 Snapchat would definitely see an upswing in activity.
 Pics or it isn't sliming you or cooking eggs on your kitchen counter.

-Some times I know I am a logical, free-thinking individual, with valid opinions and important contributions to be made to the social fabric of our global wide social infrastructure.
-I know, like everyone else on this planet, I have a voice that matters and making it heard is paramount to the success of our future as human beings.
-Just some times.
+Sometimes I know I'm a logical, free-thinking individual with valid opinions and important contributions to be made to the social fabric of our global wide social infrastructure.
+I know, like everyone else on this planet, I have a voice that matters and making it heard is paramount to our mutual success.

 The idiom that "just because you can do something doesn't mean you should", too often conflicts with other important words to live by, such as "do what makes you happy".
 Like farting in crowded elevators and pointing to the person beside you.
 That stuff is just too funny to take off the table.